datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/GettingStarted.md

-# Getting started with Native Engine Graph
+# Getting started with Core Engine Graph

 ## Setup
 Create a graph.